SkriptLang/skript-reflect/docs/basics/handling-events.md

 ## Using the `event` expression

-skript-mirror exposes an `event` expression, allowing you to access event values using reflection.
+skript-reflect exposes an `event` expression, allowing you to access event values using reflection.

 {% code-tabs %}
 {% code-tabs-item title="Syntax" %}